FoxoTech/methylprep/docs/methylprep_tutorial.md

 ### Consolidate Values for Sheet

-To consolidate mutliple SampleDataContainer's into a data frame that is compatible with **methQC**, we run `consolidate_values_for_sheet` on a list of `SampleDataContainer`s.
+To consolidate mutliple SampleDataContainer's into a data frame that is compatible with **methylcheck**, we run `consolidate_values_for_sheet` on a list of `SampleDataContainer`s.
 Here the `SampleDataContainer`s come from `run_pipeline`, although a user could process their own `SampleDataContainer`s as we do above.

 ```python
 >>> data_dir = "/Users/marktaylor/life_epigenetics/methylprep/docs/example_data/GSE69852"